yursha/howtos/linux-git.md

 If you run `git difftool` instead of `git diff`, you can view any of these diffs in software like `emerge`, `vimdiff` and many more.
 Run `git difftool --tool-help` to see what is available on your system.

 # Branching
+- `% git checkout -b serverfix origin/serverfix` - checkout a remote branch into a local branch and track remote branch from local one.

 # Stashing